biler/bzloans-schema/README.md

 ```
 https://raw.githubusercontent.com/biler/bzloans-schema/master/bzloans.sql
 ```
-- connect to your SQL Server via SQ Management Studio
+- connect to your SQL Server via SS Management Studio
 - create a new database called bzloans
 - in menu, select the bzloans.sql file by:  File > Open > File
 - with the file open, click Execute

 ## Tables

-* customer_profile - contains the info about your customer: name, address etc
+* customer_profiles - contains the info about your customer: name, address etc
 * loan_applications - each new application is entered in here
-* branch - list all branches available.
+* branches - list all branches available.
 * schedule_of_payments - when the loan is approved, schedule of payments is inserted in here
 * approved_loans - all applications that is approved goes here
-* loans_release - all approved loans scheduled for release goes here
+* released_loans - all approved loans scheduled for release goes here
+* customer - the account holder who wants to apply for loan
+* staffs - people in bank who accepts, processes and approves loan applications
+* schedule_of_payments - when a certain loan is released, the amortization is broke down into its components and its corresponding dates via schedule of payments